Lemon Chestnut Cake

 Chestnut Mousse

 - This mousse is based on ganache montée.
-Soften the gelatin in cold water, then drain.
-Bring the heavy cream and vanilla to a boil, and pour it over the white chocolate.
-Mix well until smooth, then add the softened gelatin.
-Stir in the chestnut cream and the remaining chilled heavy cream.
-Mix well, then refrigerate the mixture overnight.
+First, soften the gelatin in cold water, then drain it.
+In a saucepan, bring the heavy cream and vanilla to a boil.
+Pour the hot cream over the white chocolate and stir until the chocolate is completely melted and the mixture is smooth.
+While the mixture is still warm, stir in the softened gelatin until fully dissolved.Next, blend in the chestnut cream, followed by the remaining chilled heavy cream.
+Mix thoroughly until fully combined.
+Cover the mixture and refrigerate it overnight to set.

 Caramelized Walnuts